 The aftermath of a car crash can be chaotic, especially when you are trying to get compensation from the insurance companies.
 When someone else’s negligence has caused you harm, you should not have to worry about your finances.
 Unfortunately, we know that is not how it works.
-At the SMA Law Group, we will work with the insurance companies and other parties to secure compensation for:
+At the SMT Legal, we will work with the insurance companies and other parties to secure compensation for:

 - Your medical bills

 - Income if you cannot work